-He enjoyed a fifteen-year career in the Major Leagues and today is well into his sixth decade working in baseball, but Jesús Alou is destined to be remembered as the third brother in an extraordinary baseball family.
+He enjoyed a 15-year career in the major leagues and today is well into his sixth decade working in baseball, but Jesús Alou is destined to be remembered as the third brother in an extraordinary baseball family.
 He might have accomplished less as a player than his two All-Star siblings, but those comparisons are unfair.
-Jesús had a fine career in his own right as part of the first great wave of Dominican players that came to the Major Leagues in the late 1950s and early 1960s.
-Jesús Alou was the thirteenth Dominican in the Majors, though just third in his own family.
+Jesús had a fine career in his own right as part of the first great wave of Dominican players that came to the major leagues in the late 1950s and early 1960s.
+Jesús Alou was the 13th Dominican in the majors, though just third in his own family.

 José Rojas and Virginia Alou raised six children (Felipe, María, Mateo, Jesús, Juan and Virginia) in their small home in Bajos de Haina, San Cristóbal, near Santo Domingo on the southern coast of the Dominican Republic.
 Rojas, a carpenter and blacksmith who built their home and others in the neighborhood, also fathered two children with a previous wife who had passed away.
 Though José was black and Virginia white, this was not unusual in the Dominican and the children knew little racism in their homeland—they were Dominicans.
 The family was poor, like most people they knew.
 “We all helped [our father] in the shop,” recalled Jesús, “but no money was coming in because everyone was poor around there.
 I was happy, though, just thinking about where my next meal might come from.”1